DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ***All commands should preferrably also be set to both silent and delete so as to prevent anyone from knowing who is doing what***

+***Note: When creating the roles for the commands, make sure to determin which roles have which effects.
+The effects will be entirely up to the ones setting it up, so know that this RPG is best when each role has a specific effect on the one carrying it.***

 ### Notes